wix-incubator/mobile-crash-course/2-the-basics.md

 ####The purpose is group feedback:
 * Is the code well organized?
+* Is there clear separation between views and logic?
-* Does the scenario flow well between different parts of the codebase?
+* Does the scenario flow well between different parts of the codebase? (according to our Flux conventions)
 * How is the state modeled?
 Any accidental complexity?
 * What would you design differently?
 * Any feedback on code style?
 React tips or gotchas?